ruturajH/Unicef_joint_child_malnutrition_estimate/README.md

 In this presentation we will be representing the following:
 1) World wide Malnutrition trend
 2) Highest affected continents
 3) Tableau is the best solution to analyze this type of data.
-So the visuals used: Heat map, Tree map, Horizontal Bar Graph, Line Graph.
+So the visuals used are as: Heat map, Tree map, Horizontal Bar Graph, Line Graph.

 This dataset is retrieved from https://data.unicef.org/topic/nutrition/malnutrition/ Extracted two datasets from the available contents: